oneblink/bic-v2/README.md

 An effort is underway to replace this project with a greater focus on maintainability and extensibility.

+## Version Numbers

+This project is NOT versioned according to Semantic Versioning.
+Rather, it is versioned according to our [Shifted Semantic Versioning](https://github.com/blinkmobile/docs/wiki/Process:-Semantic-Versioning#shifted-semantic-versioning).

 ## History

 This is a very old (and formally private) project, with roots traced back to 2009.
 The code base was originally built using Apple's [Dashcode](http://en.wikipedia.org/wiki/Dashcode) environment.
 The Apple-specific code was later exchanged for [jQuery](http://jquery.com/) to better support Android devices.